parkchamchi/parkchamchi.github.io/_posts/2023-09-20-glossysnake-a-justification.md

 ## Back to the Interlinear gloss

-We agree with Mr. Hamilton's insights, but this project disregarded some points, including rearranged word orders.
-So this project's initial reference to Hamiltonian System had to be removed.
+We agree with Mr. Hamilton's insights, but this project disregarded some points, including the rearranged word orders.
+So this project's initial reference to the Hamiltonian System had to be removed.
 The concept of machine-generated and non-proof-read glossing would be enough to render Mr. Hamilton aghast.
 I did not, by any means, try to par with the quality of authentic Hamiltonian corpora.

 ## Back to *the Project*